• Skip to main content

 Traditionally, mazapanes are round shape, but you can use different shapes like stars, hearts, or squares.

 They will fall apart because of their fragile texture.
-There’s no way around it.
+Try sticking them in the freezer before eating.
+That usually helps.

 Is Mazapan Vegan?